irbestpro/IMDB_Attention_Encoder/README.md

 Note: The learnable parameters of both the models will be saved in the encoder_model.nila and dense_model.nila files automatically. <br/><br/>
 IMDB dataset description : https://huggingface.co/datasets/stanfordnlp/imdb. <br/><br/>

+Please look at my personal website at -- to read more about the model.<br/><br/>

 ![Results Plot](https://github.com/irbestpro/IMDB_Attention_Encoder/blob/main/plot.png?raw=true)